Holiday rentals in Olympia

 Top guest favourite

-A wooden dock extends over the calm waters of Lake St. Clair, featuring two lounge chairs positioned for relaxation.
-Lush greenery surrounds the shoreline, creating a serene atmosphere.
-Sunlight reflects off the water, enhancing the tranquil setting.
+A spacious dock extends over the calm waters of Lake St. Clair, equipped with two blue lounge chairs positioned to enjoy the serene lake view.
+Lush green trees line the opposite shore, providing a scenic backdrop to the tranquil setting.

 Guest suite in Olympia